rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-06-13-setting-up-teamcity-and-gitversion-for-an-open-source-project.md

 ![Feature branches building in TeamCity](http://i.imgur.com/SGxLhKx.png)

 You can see that TeamCity has built a new release from the feature branch and GitVersion has versioned it at `0.3.0-beta.1+4`.
 Subsequent commits to this feature branch will increment the build number (eg. `0.3.0-beta.1+5`).
 When the feature branch is merged into master, the master version will become `0.3.0` and you can just manually run the Release configuration to deploy to NuGet.

+## Extra tricks and gotchas

+### Commits with number can have unexpected results

+Don't add a branch or a commit with a version number in it unless you expect it to bump the version number.
+I merged a branch called `change-to-dotnet-4.5.1` which GitVersion helpfully interpreted as a version bump to `4.5.1`.
+I had to fix this by rewriting the commit comments to say `4dot5dot1`.

+### Check the versioning scheme

+If GitVersion report a particular version but Octopack generates nuspec files with a different version, check in the `AssemblyInfo.cs` file for a different version in the `AssemblyVersion` and `AssemblyFileVersion` attributes.
+This can be due to the versioning scheme, which can be set using the `/assemblyVersionFormat` parameter as above (or in `GitVersionConfig.yaml` once it is supported by GitVersion).